 At 9.15am I had my first proper contraction so asked Luke to put the TENS machine on my back.
 Que the most painful part of my labour as Luke switched the machine on and pushed the boost button with the settings on full!
 I screamed and jumped half a metre into the air.
 During full on contractions I only ever got the settings as high as 4 and it goes up to 12!

 At 10am I was lying in bed with the cat imagining spending the best part of the day chilling out and resting between contractions.
-At 10.30am Luke rang my Dad to say be on standby for coming to look after Jasper, I didn’t think it was quite time for him to set off yet so he started mowing the lawn at his!
+At 10.30am Luke rang my Dad to say be on standby for coming to look after Jasper (23 months old), I didn’t think it was quite time for him to set off yet so he started mowing the lawn at his!

 “Bloody hell this is intense – I so need to get in the right headspace.
 Oh I’m tired I really want to go back to bed.
 I really can’t be bothered to be in labour all day.
 I’ll listen to my hypnosis MP3 to get myself in the zone.
 Breathe Naomi breathe.
 Face and embrace my labour.”

-At 11am Luke made me a lean zone over the sofa as with Jasper’s labour I wanted to be on all fours a lot but after just one contraction in that position I felt loads of pressure so went to the loo and my waters broke with a pop.
-I asked Luke to ring Dad to come over.
+At 11am Luke made me a lean zone over the sofa, as with Jasper’s labour I wanted to be on all fours a lot, but after just one contraction in that position I felt loads of pressure so went to the loo and my waters broke with a pop.
+I asked Luke to ring Dad to come over (my parents live an hour’s drive away).
 I got into bed but on next contraction felt a huge amount of pressure again so went into the bathroom and more waters came.

-My contractions got really intense and I could feel the pressure of the baby’s head so shouted to Luke to call 999!
-Our plan had been to go to the midwife led centre at Reading but it’s a 25min drive.
-At this point as you can imagine I was rather vocal during contractions and Jasper was getting upset so told Luke to take him downstairs and stick him in front of his Sing and Sign DVD.
+My contractions were coming really close together and I could feel the pressure of the baby’s head so shouted to Luke to call 999!
+Our plan had been to go to the midwife led centre at Reading but it’s a 25 minute drive away.
+At this point as you can imagine I was rather vocal during contractions and Jasper was getting upset so I told Luke to take him downstairs and stick him in front of his Sing and Sign DVD.
 I ran a bath and 3 contractions later Evelyn’s head was out.
 Luke was on the phone being talked through what to do to check baby and I were ok.
 Evelyn was born around 11.30am and Luke scooped her up from the water onto my chest.

 An ambulance arrived five minutes later but the paramedic had never attended a birth before.
 Luckily everything was fine with both me and Evie.
-The second ambulance arrived with two more paramedics and Luke took Evie for some skin on skin time while I birthed the placenta – that took 50 minutes!
+The second ambulance arrived with two more paramedics and Luke took Evie for some skin on skin time while I birthed the placenta – that took 50 minutes and I gladly sucked my way through a tank of gas and air as the contractions were still full force!

 Dad arrived to take care of Jasper.
 Our local midwife could not be reached as her phone wasn’t working so we didn’t have a midwife with us until around 1ish.
 We had to go to Reading as I needed stitches but we were home again that evening to introduce Evie to her big brother and Grandparents.